AS1757/eds-xwalk/staticSiteAuthorin.md

 - https://PowerAHEADADHD.com
 - https://www.wild5wellnessprogram.com/

-# Pre-requisite to Modify/Add conent and assets: Local development set up
+# Pre-requisite to Modify/Add content and assets: Local development set up
 1. Clone and Checkout the Otsuka git repo by opening the terminal in the inteded directory and running the below `git clone https://github.com/AS1757/eds-xwalk.git`
 2. Refer https://github.com/AS1757/eds-xwalk/blob/main/README.md to do the local set up.